scify/Memor-i-Studio/readme.md

 ## Deploying
 You can run either  ```php artisan serve``` or set up a symbolic link to ```/path/to/project/public``` directory and navigate to http://localhost/{yourLinkName}

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

 ## Security Vulnerabilities